 Laboratory technologies for identification and characterization of molecules important for molecular biology research, genetic manipulation and disease diagnosis.
 Labs will provide hands-on experience performing basic molecular biology techniques, lectures will cover theoretical basis and application.

-5240.
-Plant Biotechnology

-Three credits.

-Principles of recombinant DNA and plant gene transfer technologies.
-Applications of plant biotechnology in agriculture, horticulture, forestry, human/animal health care, and the pharmaceutical industry.
-Social and environmental impacts of plant biotechnology.

 5245.
 Plant Breeding and Biotechnology

 Three credits.
 Prerequisite: One of BIOL 1108, 1102, 1110; MCB 2410; SPSS 3210, 3230, 4210, or instructor consent.
 Not open for credit to students who have passed PLSC 3240.